huggingface/transformers/docs/source/add_new_model.rst

      (layer_norm): LayerNorm((10,), eps=1e-05, elementwise_affine=True)
    )

 We can see that the layer names are defined by the name of the class attribute in PyTorch.
-Printing out the values of a weight,
+You can print out the weight values of a specific layer:

 .. code:: python

    print(model.dense.weight.data)

-shows that the weights were randomly initialized
+to see that the weights were randomly initialized

 .. code:: bash